kubernetes/website/content/en/blog/_posts/2023-04-11-kubernetes-1.27-blog.md

 With `matchLabelKeys`, users don't need to update the `pod.spec` between different revisions.
 The controller/operator just needs to set different values to the same `label` key for different revisions.
 The scheduler will assume the values automatically based on `matchLabelKeys`.
 For example, if users use Deployment, they can use the label keyed with `pod-template-hash`, which is added automatically by the Deployment controller, to distinguish between different revisions in a single Deployment.

-## Speed up SELinux volume relabeling using mounts
+## Faster SELinux volume relabeling using mounts

 In this release, how SELinux labels are applied to volumes used by Pods is graduating to beta.
 This feature speeds up container startup by mounting volumes with the correct SELinux label instead of changing each file on the volumes recursively.
 Linux kernel with SELinux support allows the first mount of a volume to set SELinux label on the whole volume using `-o context=` mount option.
 This way, all files will have assigned the given label in a constant time, without recursively walking through the whole volumes.

-`context` mount option cannot be applied to bind-mounts or re-mounts of already mounted volumes.
-Since it's a CSI driver that does the first mount of a volume, it must be the CSI driver who actually applies this mount option.
-We added a new field `SELinuxMount` to CSI Driver object, so CSI drivers can announce if they support `-o context` mount option.
+The `context` mount option cannot be applied to bind mounts or re-mounts of already mounted volumes.
+For CSI storage, a CSI driver does the first mount of a volume, and so it must be the CSI driver that actually applies this mount option.
+We added a new field `SELinuxMount` to CSIDriver objects, so that drivers can announce whether they support the `-o context` mount option.

-If Kubernetes knows SELinux label of a Pod **and** CSI driver responsible for a pod's volume announces `SELinuxMount: true` **and** the volume has Access Mode `ReadWriteOncePod`, then it will ask the CSI driver to mount the volume with mount option `context=` **and** it will tell the container runtime not to relabel content of the volume - all files already have the right label.
-Get more information on the KEP: [Speed up SELinux volume relabeling using mounts](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/1710-selinux-relabeling)
+If Kubernetes knows the SELinux label of a Pod **and** the  CSI driver responsible for a pod's volume announces `SELinuxMount: true` **and** the volume has Access Mode `ReadWriteOncePod`, then it will ask the CSI driver to mount the volume with mount option `context=` **and** it will tell the container runtime not to relabel content of the volume (because all files already have the right label).
+Get more information on this from the KEP: [Speed up SELinux volume relabeling using mounts](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/1710-selinux-relabeling).

 ## Robust VolumeManager reconstruction goes to beta

-This is a VolumeManager refactoring that allows kubelet to populate additional information about how existing volumes are mounted during the kubelet startup.
+This is a volume manager refactoring that allows the kubelet to populate additional information about how existing volumes are mounted during the kubelet startup.
 In general, this makes volume cleanup more robust.
-By adding `NewVolumeManagerReconstruction` feature gate and enabling it by default to enable improved discovery of mounted volumes during kubelet startup.
+By adding `NewVolumeManagerReconstruction` feature gate and enabling it by default will enhance the discovery of mounted volumes during kubelet startup.

 Before Kubernetes v1.25, the kubelet used different default behavior for discovering mounted volumes during the kubelet startup.
 If you disable this feature gate (it's enabled by default), you select the legacy discovery behavior.

 In Kubernetes v1.25 and v1.26, this behavior toggle was part of the `SELinuxMountReadWriteOncePod` feature gate.

-## `JobMutableNodeSchedulingDirectives` graduates to GA

-This was introduced in v1.22 and started as a beta level, now it's stable.
-In most cases a parallel job will want the pods to run with constraints, like all in the same zone, or all either on GPU model x or y but not a mix of both.
-The `suspend` field is the first step towards achieving those semantics. `suspend` allows a custom queue controller to decide when a job should start.
-However, once a job is unsuspended, a custom queue controller has no influence on where the pods of a job will actually land.

-This feature allows updating a Job's scheduling directives before it starts, which gives custom queue controllers the ability to influence pod placement while at the same time offloading actual pod-to-node assignment to kube-scheduler.
-This is allowed only for suspended Jobs that have never been unsuspended before.
-The fields in a Job's pod template that can be updated are node affinity, node selector, tolerations, labels and annotations and [scheduling gates](/docs/concepts/scheduling-eviction/pod-scheduling-readiness/).
-Find more details in KEP: [Allow updating scheduling directives of jobs](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/2926-job-mutable-scheduling-directives)

 ## Mutable Pod Scheduling Directives goes to beta